static-php/spc-packages/README.md

 ## Usage

-The main command-line tool is `bin/spp`, which provides several commands:
+The main command-line tool is `bin/spp`, which uses Symfony Console for command-line parsing and provides several commands:

 ### Build PHP